virtual-labs/app-vlead-web/readme.md

 **The FAQ page** can be accessed through the Support section on Homepage.
 It has some frequently asked questions related to virtual labs.
 Each question answer pair is collapsible, i.e, opens on clicking.

-**The Virtual Box page** can be accessed through the Support section on Homepage.
-It has documentation for guiding the installation of virtual box.
+**The Our Team page** can be accessed through the navbar.
+It contains the profiles and testimonials of all VLEAD employees and student associates - interns, RAs, etc.

 **The Research page** can be accessed through the Support section on Homepage.
 As of now it does not contain any data, but simply a research.astro file can be created if required.